top of page

 I had made some illustrations to go with my poem.
 She was rough and ready.
 Very rough.

 I tried to remember how to use Indesign.
 The last time I'd used Indesign was to make a booklet for my dissertation in Uni, and it wasn't very good.
-Infact, a friend had helped me with this as I didn’t have a knack for layouts.
+In fact, a friend had helped me with this as I didn’t have a knack for layouts.
 I hadn't made an actual book before.
 I tried to find what I could on google, but I still didn't understand page 'bleeds'.
 Pages where the illustration was displayed across the centre fold were a bit of a mess.
 Willow's face was even duplicated in the centre of one spread, giving her two noses.
 I didn't understand how to fix this and the proofs kept coming back looking bad.
-Regardless of all the mistakes, I got it printed and couldn't wait for the copies to arrive.

-I got 20 copies made.
+2014 - One of the 20 copies made of 'Weird Willow'I got 20 copies made.
 I was told there were grammar mistakes after I'd got it printed.
 My first press of 'Weird Willow' was a bit of a mess, but It was mine.
 It was just nice to see something I had written printed as something I could hold in my hands.
-I had made a book!
-I had accomplished something.
+I made a book!
+I accomplished something.

 I submitted 'Weird Willow' to a few different publishing companies via email, but nobody was interest or even got back to me.
 I'd wait months for a reply, to get a response of something along the lines of 'er, this isn't what were looking for'.
 Which is fine, because I probably didn't research